Semantic Models for the First-stage Retrieval: A Comprehensive Review: Neural methods for semantic retrieval

-To satisfy the above requirements, researchers devote a lot of effort to designing sophisticated architectures to learn dense representations for retrieval.
+Researchers have devoted a lot of effort to designing sophisticated architectures to learn dense representations for retrieval.
 Due to the heterogeneous nature of text retrieval, the document often has abundant contents and complicated structures, so that much attention has been paid to the design of the document-side representation function $\psi$.
-According to the form of the learned representations of the document, we can divide the dense retrieval models into two classes, as shown in Figure \ref{fig:dense_retrieval}, \textit{term-level representation learning} and \textit{document-level representation learning}.
+According to the form of learned document representations, we can divide dense retrieval models into two classes, as shown in Figure \ref{fig:dense_retrieval}, \textit{term-level representation learning} and \textit{document-level representation learning}.